Ford’s Generic Competitive Strategy & Growth Strategies

 A 2013 Ford Fusion Titanium.
 Ford Motor Company’s generic strategy (Porter’s model) and intensive growth strategies support competitive advantages in the automotive industry.
 (Photo: Public Domain)

 Ford’s generic strategy is differentiation, although the business is still transitioning from its previous generic competitive strategy – cost leadership.
 Initially, the company’s generic strategy was cost leadership.
-This generic strategy supports business competitive advantage based on cost reduction and the ability to offer competitive prices to attract customers to the company’s automobiles.
+This generic strategy supports business competitive advantages based on cost reduction and the ability to offer competitive prices to attract customers to the company’s automobiles.
 In the early 1900s, Ford’s vision was to make its automobiles affordable for working-class Americans.
-To apply this generic strategy, the firm developed the assembly-line method to minimize costs and maximize productivity.
+To apply this generic competitive strategy, the firm developed the assembly-line method to minimize costs and maximize productivity.
 Ford succeeded in attracting customers based on cost leadership as its generic strategy.
-A strategic objective for competitive advantage based on this generic strategy was cost minimization through process streamlining.
+A strategic objective for competitive advantage based on this generic competitive strategy is cost minimization through process streamlining in automotive manufacturing.

 Market Development.
 Market development is only a minor intensive strategy that supports Ford’s growth.
 This intensive growth strategy involves providing existing products to new markets or market segments.
 The automobile manufacturer already has global operations, which means that market development is not as significant as it has been for the business in its early years.
 Also, Ford has not taken any significant strategic action to establish new operations and take growth opportunities in entirely new industries or market segments in recent years.